 Unfortunately, some managers gloss over key steps in formulating a good contract, others ignore some key steps.

-That’s courting a disaster – especially if you’re outsourcing service desk services.
+That’s courting a disaster – especially if you’re outsourcing IT service desk services.

 To make sure you don’t skip any key steps when creating your next agreement, we’ve listed the 7 critical tips below.

 Implementing them will help you develop an effective SLA that can serve as the bedrock for a mutually beneficial relationship between you and your service provider.